solangegueiros/brz-token-bridge/docs/Bridge.md

 - sendToken:
   - check if the bridge has in his balance at least the amount required to do the transfer
   - transfer the amount tokens to destination address

+### `claim() → uint256 receivedAmount` (external)

+This function transfer tokens from bridge to destination address, who must be the address who called the function.

+When the monitor accept a transfer, it will call the function acceptTransfer, which will internaly transfer the tokens crossed to the destination address, updating the internal destination's balance.

+After this, the balance will be available for the destination address claims it, using the function `claim()`.

+> Any account / person can call it!

+It must have the internal destination's balance greather then zero.

+Can be called even if the Bridge is paused, because can happens a problem and it is necessary to withdraw tokens, maybe to create a new version of bridge, for example.

+### `getTotalFeeReceivedBridge() → uint256` (external)

+Returns total of fees received by bridge.

+Parameters: none

+Returns: integer

+### `getBalanceToClaim(address account) → uint256` (external)

+Returns the token's amount available to claim by an account.

+Parameters: address of an account.

+Returns: integer amount of tokens available to claim in bridge.

+### `getTokenBalance() → uint256` (external)

+Returns token balance in bridge.

+Parameters: none

+Returns: integer amount of tokens in bridge

+### `getTotalToClaim() → uint256` (external)

+Returns the token balance locked in the bridge.
+The bridge's token balance can never be less than the totalToClaim.

+Parameters: none.

+Returns: integer amount of tokens locked.

+### `withdrawToken(uint256 amount) → bool` (external)

+Withdraw tokens from bridge

+Only owner can call it.

+Can be called even if the Bridge is paused, because can happens a problem and it is necessary to withdraw tokens, maybe to create a new version of bridge, for example.

+The tokens only can be sent to the caller's function.

+Parameters: integer amount of tokens

+Returns: true if it is successful

+Requirements:
+- The amount of unclaimed tokens must be in the bridge.
+- amount to withdraw <= bridge's balance minus total to claim.

 ### `addMonitor(address monitorAddress) → bool` (external)